Trump's fashion on display at inaugural ball

 Washington (CNN)President Donald Trump and his wife, Melania, displayed the New York glamour of their family Friday night in a uniquely American tableau as they all swayed on stage before a backdrop of red, white and blue.

 Their first dance was to Frank Sinatra's 1969 hit "My Way."
-Melania Trump stunned the crowds in a sleek, modern, off-the-shoulder column dress.
+The Rockettes performed in top hats and hot pants.
+Melania Trump stunned the crowds in a sleek white, off-the-shoulder column dress with a swooping arc across her torso and (modestly) leg-baring slit.

-Melania's gown was designed by Hervé Pierre, who formerly worked with Carolina Herrera, in a collaboration with the new first lady.
+The somber inaugural festivities Friday afternoon marked the peaceful transfer of power.
+The inaugural balls Friday night were where the new President put his first stamp on Washington style.

+The former real estate mogul, known for his affinity for over-the-top gold fixtures, went for classic Americana with touch of retro glitz.
+The parade of acts that performed at the three balls were reminiscent of what an itinerary might look like on a first trip to the attractions of Broadway and Radio City Music Hall in New York City.